domRiddle/ASF/IPC.md

 `BaseType` - `string` value that specifies base type for this type.
 For example, it'll be `System.Object` for `ArchiSteamFarm.BotConfig` object, and `System.Enum` for `ArchiSteamFarm.BotConfig+ETradingPreferences`.
 Based on this property you can partially strong-type `Body` content by knowing in advance how you should parse it (for example for `System.Enum`, `Body` will include enum names and values, as specified above in `Body` description).

-`CustomAttributes` - `ImmutableHashSet<string>` value that specifies what custom attributes apply to this type.
+`CustomAttributes` - `HashSet<string>` value that specifies what custom attributes apply to this type.
 This property is especially useful when `BaseType` is `System.Enum`, as in this case you can check if it's special `flags` enum by verifying that `System.FlagsAttribute` is defined in this collection.
 This value can be null when there are no custom attributes defined for this object.
 Together with `UnderlyingType`, this tells you that `ArchiSteamFarm.BotConfig+ETradingPreferences` is `byte flags` enum.

 `UnderlyingType` - `string` value that specifies underlying type for this type.
 This is used mainly with `System.Enum` to know what underlying type this enum uses for data storage.
 For example in most ASF enums, this will be `System.Byte`.
 Together with `CustomAttributes`, this tells you that `ArchiSteamFarm.BotConfig+ETradingPreferences` is `byte flags` enum.

 ---

-## WWW API
+## Internal API

 APIs below are dedicated for our IPC GUI usage and they should not be used by remote scripts or tools.
 This documentation is for our internal reference only and can change anytime, in any possible way.
 You should not rely on existence of below endpoints, neither implement them in your own tools.